UPPMAX/programming_formalisms/docs/modularity/modular.md

     - Consider is your class diagram reflecting your code

-## Exercises

 ???- "Refactor your design document"

     Try to consider what in your code are or will require classes to know about each other (Association).
     Try to consider which have a has-a relationship (composition if destroying an instance of the first class destroys the composing part) or if the part exist independently of the aggregate(aggregation)

-???- "Modularization"
+???- "Refactor your code"

-     Order your design in logical consistent modules that separates behavior that belongs together via interfaces.
+    Chose an Issue that you are responsible for go through the code and refactor the code.